peasantsboot/MigrationExercise/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/PO_Sys.png)

-4. On SAP Process Orchestration, only Integrated Configuration Objects (ICO) are supported.
+4. In SAP Process Orchestration, only Integrated Configuration Objects (ICO) are supported.
 So keep the Object Type as **Integrated Configuration**.
 You can use the filter to filter out the list of ICOs and choose the appropriate scenario.
 Click on the <b>Selection</b> icon.

 <br>![image](/exercises/ex2/images/ShowFilters.png)